 4. It can cost up to $4,000 to obtain a Norwegian driver’s license

 In Norway, it’s not unusual to need to spend up to 30,000 NOK (~$4,000 USD) from start to finish in the process of becoming a licensed driver.
 When you consider the sheer number of mandatory and optional courses you might end up taking on the way to licensure, it’s not surprising.
+The goal behind the process isn’t simply to extract money from citizens, but to put them through a gauntlet that results in far better competence for beginning drivers there than that in drivers throughout most of the rest of the world.

-While there is something undeniably democratic about making driver’s licenses essentially free, as they are in the United States, it does come at a cost, in that it invariably leads to far less trained drivers obtaining their licenses.
+While there is something undeniably democratic about making driver’s licenses essentially free, as they are in most parts of the United States, it does come at a cost, in that it invariably leads to far less trained drivers obtaining their licenses.
 Of course, each country could fully fund detailed and professional driver’s education (especially countries as rich as the United States and Norway), but it appears far more common to either offer free bare-bones universal training (as is the case in the United States through the public high school system) or expensive private professional training (as is the case in Norway).
 The Norwegian approach results in far fewer people driving, but it also does result in a significantly safer population behind the wheel, because you can’t just buy your way into a license–you need to do a lot of supervised driving along the way.

 5. Every newly licensed driver faces a 2 year probationary period in Norway